chrischapman82/chrischapman82.github.io/_posts/2018-01-06-Yet-Another-Sample-Page.md

 published: true
 ---

 A bot I made for the 2018 BattleCode competition.
-Hosted annually by MIT at a chance to fight for a chance at $50,000 in prizes.
+Hosted annually by MIT to fight for a chance at $50,000 in prizes.

 The bot that I created:
 [Github link](https://github.com/chrischapman82/BattleCode2018).